 - How many bottles of conditioner or lipsticks in the same shade can a person use at once?
 Limit it to one of each item per person.

-- Give each person a shower tote or basket for his stuff.
+- Give each person a shower tote or basket for their stuff.
 Keep them in cubbies or cabinets.

 - Arrange things that must be within easy reach on a tray to make bathroom cleaning easier.

-- Make a rule: No one opens a new shampoo or other product until she finishes the one she already has.
+- Make a rule: No one opens a new shampoo or other product until they finish the one they already have.

 The Junk-Heaped Garage